Fallout 4: 111 Tips to Survive Survival Difficulty

 This could sound slightly greedy, but the more settlers you have, the more food and water they'll require.
 That means you need to have more water pumps, purifiers, and more food planted.
 It also means you'll need more beds and shelter to keep them happy.
 If you want to avoid all of this and have more resources available for yourself, minimize the number of settlers.
 Having less will also make the place more straightforward to defend, if that's your intention.

 There you have it.
-111 tips to survive in survival difficulty.
+These were 111 tips to survive in Survival difficulty in Fallout 4.
 If this guide has helped you, don't forget to share it with your friends.

 If you think there are even more tips than 111, we'd love to know.
 Leave your replies in the comments below.